backslashxx/bindhosts/Documentation/modes.md

 - **WARNING**: Conflicts with SuSFS.
 You don’t need this if you can implement SuSFS.
 - Adaway compatible
 - Hiding: okay-ish, hidden, but at this point, you're already modding ksu source eh, why not go susfs?

 ---

+## mode=7
+### generic_overlay_rw
+- generic overlayfs rw mount
+- should work on all managers
+- **OPT-IN** only due to high susceptability to detections
+  - leaks an overlayfs mount, leaks globally modified hosts file
+- Adaway compatible
+- Hiding: essentially no hiding, needs assistance

+---